 Launch of Data Fluency

 The initiative was officially launched on 23rd March 2018, by Provost and Senior Vice-President Marc Parlange at the Sir Louis Matheson Library, Clayton campus.
 Professor Parlange said research today has made it necessary for researchers and professionals to be able to understand, write code and interact in the digital enquiry space.

-A panel of experts shared their experiences in using different digital tools like R, Python, machine learning and others.
+During the Launch, a panel of experts from across the university shared their experiences in using different digital tools like R, Python, machine learning and others.
 The panelists included Associate Professor David Powell (Director Bioinformatics Platform), Dr Simon Musgrave (Faculty of Arts), Professor Di Cook (Faculty of Business and Economics) and Professor Geoff Webb (Faculty of Information Technology).
-Workshops were also held in the afternoon.

-The launch is a step towards building a community of passionate, like-minded Monash researchers, graduate researchers and professional staff, growing and sharing expertise across disciplines to enhance knowledge and capability.
+The launch was the first step towards building a community of passionate, like-minded Monash researchers, graduate researchers and professional staff, growing and sharing expertise across disciplines to enhance knowledge and capability.

 Growth of Data Fluency

 Since the launch of Data Fluency in early 2018, the Community has grown rapidly and now offers more workshops, more often to meet the needs of our research and professional community.